 This can be described as a 2 step way:

 - To analyze either the expenses and revenue are closed properly,

-Only permanents entries remains in the book i.e. assets, liabilities and owner’s equity.
-The equal balance depicts that company has correctly summarized and followed the accounting cycle.
+Only permanents entries remain in the book i.e. assets, liabilities and owner’s equity.
+The equal balance depicts that the company has correctly summarized and followed the accounting cycle.